nerfdeformer/nerfdeformer/README.md

 The EDG optimization's code is based on [Nonrigid-ICP](https://github.com/rabbityl/Nonrigid-ICP-Pytorch).

-Run `conda install --file src/EDG/environment.yaml` to install the conda virtual environment.
+Run `conda create env -f src/EDG/environment.yaml` to install the conda virtual environment.

 A clean code for EDG will come out in the next two weeks! (we have the uncleaned version in `src/EDG`)

 ### NeRF

-Run `conda install --file src/NeRF/environment.yaml` to install the conda virtual environment.
+Run `conda create env -f src/NeRF/environment.yaml` to install the conda virtual environment.

 Here we provide the code that defines the forward flow to bend rays for NeRF rendering in the transformed scene.
 The full code for training the original NeRF and rendering from the transformed NeRF is coming soon.